wolfy852/uns-mod-manager/README.md

-Ultimate Ninja Storm Revolution Mod Manager
+Ultimate Ninja Storm 3/Revolution Mod Manager
 ================

-This is a simple mod management utility for Naruto Shippuden: Ultimate Ninja Storm Revolution based off of MainMemory's SA2 Mod Manager.
+This is a simple mod management utility for Naruto Shippuden: Ultimate Ninja Storm Revolution and Ultimate Ninja Storm 3: Full Burst based off of MainMemory's SA2 Mod Manager.
 The manager functions by copying the contents of enabled mod folders to the root of the game before launching, allowing the user to avoid lots of manual work in managing their mods

 Installation
 ------------